abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 ## `default_volumes` and `default_volumes_mount`

-`default_volumes` describes volumes created for the desktop pod.
-All kubernetes type of volumes are supported [Types of volumes](https://kubernetes.io/docs/concepts/storage/volumes/)
-By default abcdesktop creates 'emptyDir' on medium 'Memory', but you can customise your own volume as kubernetes does.
+`default_volumes` describes the volumes created for the desktop pod.
+All Kubernetes volume types are supported.
+See [Types of volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
+By default, abcdesktop creates `emptyDir` volumes on the `Memory` medium, but you can customize volumes using any Kubernetes-supported volume type.

-> The volumes permit to mount the root file system of the `graphical`container in **read only**
+> These volumes allow the root filesystem of the `graphical` container to be mounted as **read-only**.

 ```
  'default_volumes': {